ocuroot/quickstart/README.md

 ### 0. Clone the quickstart repository

-We'll be working on a local copy of this repo, so you'll need to clone it.
+We'll be working on a local copy of the quickstart repo, so you'll need to clone it.

 ```bash
 git clone https://github.com/ocuroot/quickstart.git